emqx/emqx-docs/en_US/durability/management.md

 | 21         | ~2 s         |
 | 24         | ~17 s        |

-Messages within each epoch can be consumed in a single sweep, leading to higher efficiency and better throughput.
-However, larger epochs lead to higher latency, since messages from the current epoch can't be consumed immediately.

-The default value of `epoch_bits` is 20 (~1 s), striking good balance between latency and efficiency.
+By default, the `epoch_bits` parameter is configured to 20 (~1 s), striking a balance between latency and efficiency.
+Adjusting this value can fine-tune the trade-off between latency and throughput.

-## CLI
+## CLI Commands

 The following CLI commands are available for managing the durable storage:

 ### `emqx_ctl ds info`

-Get a quick overview of the durable storage state.
+Displays an overview of the durable storage state.

 Example: